UI Claimant FAQs

 If you disagree with the decisions of the Commission you may file an appeal to the determination by following the directions on your determination.
 All appeals must be filed timely.
 The determination will give instructions on when you appeal must be filed.

 Yes.
 We are required by law to notify your last employer of 15 days or more that you have applied for benefits, and to obtain from them the information needed to process your application.

 Claims are filed on a calendar-week basis, Sunday through Saturday date.
 Weekly claims must be filed within fourteen days of the week ending date for the week to be considered timely.
 OESC has a Teleclaim system which allows you to file each week by telephone.
 You will be provided a booklet on how to use the Teleclaim system.
 You may also file your weekly claims on the Internet by going to unemployment claims .
 We recommend that you file on a weekly basis because claims filed after fourteen days will be considered untimely and will not be paid.

 Yes.
 You must report all earnings for the week the work was performed even if you were not paid that week.
 You must also report the number of hours worked each week.

 Under certain conditions, termination or separation pay, vacation pay and pensions are deducted.

 The law establishes the maximum amount you may draw during your benefit year.
 This amount depends on the conditional factor of the trust fund.

-For claims effective January 1, 2013 and after the maximum benefit amount will be $8000.00.
-The maximum weekly benefit amount will be $386.00.
+For claims effective January 1, 2014 and after the maximum benefit amount will be $9400.00.
+The maximum weekly benefit amount will be $440.00.
 Please note, these are the maximum allowable amounts.
 Your benefit amounts are dependent upon the wages you earned during the base period and because of this may be less than the amounts listed.
-Base period information is covered in the OES-339 Information for Workers Who are Unemployed booklet that you will be mailed at the time your claim is filed.
+Base period information is covered in the OES-339 booklet, Re-employment Assistance For the Unemployed.